The Gut-Brain Axis in Horses: How Diet Shapes Behaviour and Brain Chemistry

 Practical Implications for Horse Owners

 - Reduce reliance on high-starch feeds unless truly necessary for energy demands.
-Focus on forage-first diets, including a variety of natural ingredients, herbs, berries and superfoods.
+Focus on forage-first diets, including a variety of natural ingredients and prebiotic fibres including herbs, berries and superfoods to replicate what the horse would have access to in the wild (where they consume over 40 plant varietys a day!)

 - Introduce dietary changes gradually to prevent microbial disruption.

-Consider the use of horse probiotics and prebiotics to support gut microbial health, especially after antibiotic use or periods of stress. - Evaluate behavioural changes not just as training or temperament issues, but potentially as signs of gut imbalance.
+Consider the use of prebiotics for horses to support gut microbial health, especially after antibiotic use, wormers or periods of stress which can all take their toll on the microbial communities. - Evaluate behavioural changes not just as training or temperament issues, but potentially as signs of gut imbalance.

 The Takeaway

 Improving horse behaviour through diet changes is possible.
 The gut-brain axis is a powerful lens through which to view equine health and behaviour.
-The microbes in your horse’s gut are not just passive residents—they are active players in shaping how your horse feels, learns, and behaves.
-Feeding horses for calm behaviour by feeding to support a healthy microbiome, particularly by feeding a low starch diet and promoting fibre fermentation, we can help support a more balanced dopamine system—and a happier, healthier horse
+The microbes in your horse’s gut are not just passive residents - they are active players in shaping how your horse feels, learns, and behaves.
+Feeding horses for calm behaviour by feeding to support a healthy microbiome, particularly by providing a low starch diet and promoting fibre fermentation, we can help support a more balanced dopamine system - and a happier, healthier horse.
+Calmers for horse's can play a very useful role in helping to maintain a healthy nervous system but remember that they are not sedatives and they will not override pain, excess energy or behaviour caused by hindgut imbalance.
+Gut First - always!

 ~ The Equell Team